southworks/consul/test/integration/connect/envoy/WindowsTroubleshooting.md

 - The "config-dir" path of the creation of the images of "envoy_consul" was adapted to adapt to the Windows format.
 - The use of the function "stop_and_copy_files" was included after the creation of the bootstrap files to include these among the shared files in the volume.

-After these changes, the "case-badauthz", "basic" and "centralconf" tests were executed, these worked without any problem until the execution of the tests in the bats container.